lupuleasa-core/Runeplus/README.md

 ### Method 1: Manual

-Download and configure yourself all the plugins below from official Runelite Plugin Hub
+Download and configure yourself all the plugins below from the official Runelite Plugin Hub

 ### Method 2: Automatic via importing the Runelite Profiles I made